mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 The social security office will manage the [personal profile](./personal-profile/).
 A personal profile is a citizens wallet where all government documents will be placed, and shared with the market place.

+## Legislation

+All legislation will be managed at the federal level, where down stream agencies can veto them and provide alternatives.
+For example, a person can be locked up or forced into treatment for mental illness and/or drug and/or alcohol addiction unless they pose a danger to self or others.

+It's clear this law should re-evaluated as people that cannot take care of themselves should be admitted to transitional housing.

+This is the power of legislating at the functional level.
+We know where to go to set laws, and the people approving are educated in their domain.

 ## Social Services

 ### Retirement